 What are angels?
 What do they do?
 What are demons?
 Who do they work for, and what do they do?
 Finally, what does all of this have to do with me?

 Let’s start with angels.
 We have established that they are real.
 I can also tell you that all angels share common characteristics which set them apart from other beings, and we’ll talk about those qualities.
 Within the context of these commonalities, angels have individual, unique personalities and names.
 Gabriel and Michael are two that are named in Scripture.
-Additionally, angels have clearly defined roles.
+Finally, angels have clearly defined roles.

-Angels Are God’s Creations
+Attribute #1: Angels Are God’s Creations

 The Genesis account of creation reveals God’s orderly design for the physical and spiritual world, and the literary masterpiece that is Psalm 104 gives further insight into the origins of angels.
 According to verse 4, the next act after God’s creation of space, time, and cosmos is the creation of angels, probably on day two.
 Immediately after the creation of angels, according to the psalmist, God laid the foundation of the earth (verse 5).